Azure/onboarding-guidance/Portal/Compute/L6-Compute.md

-# Compute: Lesson 6.
-Capture a windows VM as an Image on Azure
+# Capture a windows VM as an Image on Azure

 # Abstract

-During this module, you will
+During this module, you will learn how to attach a data disk to an existing VM via Azure Portal then connect to the VM and format the disk.

 # Learning objectives
 After completing the exercises in this module, you will be able to: